ibm-cloud-docs/pattern-classic-edge-gateway/compute-design.md

 - Logging and monitoring: Decide what data to log for troubleshooting, security audits, and usage analysis.
 - Hardware: Select hardware with sufficient processing power, memory, and network bandwidth to handle expected traffic.
 - Scalability: Design the architecture to accommodate future growth in users and traffic volume.
-- High Availability: Consider redundancy measures to ensure that the proxy remains operational if there is a failure.
+- High availability: Consider redundancy measures to ensure that the proxy remains operational if there is a failure.

 Sizing considerations include: